 - For all correspondence concerning the course use email sven.nomm@ttu.ee Please avoid using phone. - Lectures & Practices.
-Observe the fact that two different codes are assigned to the course! - Grading: - ▶ 2x mandatory closed book tests.
+Observe the fact that two different codes are assigned to the course! - Grading: - 3x mandatory closed book tests.
 Each test gives 10% of the final grade.
-For each test make-up possibility is planned. - ▶ 3x mandatory home assignments (Computational assignment +short write up.)
-10% of the final grade each. - ▶ final exam (gives 50 % of the final grade): Written report on assigned topic + discussion with lecturer.
-Prerequisites: - ★ both closed book tests are accepted (graded as 51 or higher) - ★ all 3 home assignments are accepted (graded as 51 or higher) - No Plagiarism in any of assignments and final project!!!.
+For each test one make-up attempt. - 3x mandatory home assignments (Computational assignment +short write up.)
+10% of the final grade each.
+Assignments are accepted up to one week after the deadline with the penalty of 10% for each day except Saturday and Sunday. - final exam (gives 40 % of the final grade): Written report on assigned topic + discussion with lecturer.
+Prerequisites: - ★ all 3 closed book tests are accepted (graded as 51 or higher) - $\star$ all 3 home assignments are accepted (graded as 51 or higher) - No Plagiarism in any of assignments and final project!!!.
 You should cite all the references, including software and extra libraries.
 The student should be able to explain the meaning of all the computations performed, interpret and present the results.